Nuts&Bolts Logo

 I think I’ve found something unusual: What should I do?

 Okay, so you've noticed a swollen testicle, a lump, or your testicles hurt a little — something just feels wrong or unusual.
-Don't panic, but don’t wait around either.
+Don't jump to conclusions about what it means.
+Instead, take action and see your doctor.
+Don’t wait around.

 Book a doctor’s appointment and get checked out as soon as you can.
 While it might feel awkward, doctors do checks like this all the time — it’s not awkward for them.
 They’ll be able to take a look at what’s going on and tell you if they want any tests done to get more information.